apiobuild/platform/content/blog/how-to-create-web-store-with-apio.md

 ## Step 2: Add Catalog Google Sheet

 You will need two google sheets (one served as **product catalog**, another one for **collecting order**).
-Follow the directions to create a new google sheet as catalog, where you input product details and prices.
+Follow the direction to create a new google sheet as your catalog, where you input product details and prices.

-1. Create Sheet: Click <i class="fas fa-plus"></i> (plus sign) to create a google sheet, that will be used as catalog"
+1. Create Sheet: Click <i class="fas fa-plus"></i> (plus sign) to create a google sheet, that will be used as catalog.
 2. Populate Data: Click <i class="fas fa-copy"></i> (copy sign) to copy the example data, then paste it to your sheet.
 3. Share: Click the email address to copy it.
 Go to your google sheet, the click `Share` at the top right corner.
 Add the copied email address as Editor.
 4. Authorize: Copy this google sheet URL and paste it in the Google Sheet URL field.
 Then click <i class="fas fa-unlock"></i> (unlock sign) to authorize.
 After authorization, only you can access your sheet through our API.

 *You can replace example data with your own later.
-See [Step 5](#step-5-update-catalog-sheet) for more information.*
+See this [article](https://apiobuild.com/blog/how-to-configure-chopin-store/) for more information.*

 <video width="100%" controls style="align: center">
 <source src="/video/create-catalog-sheet.mp4" type="video/mp4" />